magento/devdocs/guides/v2.2/mrg/ee/Signifyd.md

 To update the entity data for a case or guarantee, the Magento_Signifyd module uses the [Signifyd Webhooks](https://www.signifyd.com/docs/api/#/reference/webhooks) mechanism.

 The newly created case entities have the `PENDING` status for a case and a guarantee.
-After receiving Webhook, both statuses are changed to appropriate Signifyd statuses.
+After receiving a Webhook, both statuses are changed to the appropriate Signifyd statuses.

 ### Debug mode